‘Help me’: Video shows officers jump into river to save woman in sinking car - NewsBreak

 The 18-year-old frantically said to a dispatcher, “Hello, I – I’m in the White River and my car — the doors won’t open.
 I – I don’t know what happened.”

-For nearly six minutes, that dispatcher remained on the line with the woman, trying to keep her calm and learn more information as officers responded to the scene, worked to locate her car and help get her out.Video: Out-of-control car nearly hits Virginia officers, slams into police SUV
+For nearly six minutes, that dispatcher remained on the line with the woman, trying to keep her calm and learn more information as officers responded to the scene, worked to locate her car and help get her out.‘Stop the Dump’: Bellevue group fights against proposal for dump site

 The driver, whose family said is a first-year Ball State University student, told dispatch she wasn’t sure what happened and believed she briefly closed her eyes and the next thing she knew she was in the river.